& founder of GoLike.

 “Top 10 TEDx Talks

-Mariana has established herself as the next generation top motivational speaker, a trailblazer with a fresh, global perspective on how to get what you want in life through resilience, innovation, self-awareness and a proven formula to increase productivity, well-being and success in your own terms.
-She spent the last decade studying the key questions on what it means to achieve balance and happiness in the 21st century.
+Mariana has established herself as the next generation top motivational speaker, a trailblazer with a fresh, global perspective on how to get what you want in life through storytelling, innovation, authenticity.
+She spent the last decade studying what it means to achieve success, transformational leadership, and true DEI, leveraging technology in the 21st century.

-She develops and crafts every keynote to create a transformational experience for each client, whether it’s virtually or live.
-Her services include one-on-one coaching, consulting, Master of Ceremonies, and bootcamp style sessions.
+She crafts every keynote to create an experience for each client, whether it’s virtually or in-person.
+Her services include motivational speeches, digital corporate content, one-on-one coaching, consulting, Master of Ceremonies, and bootcamp style sessions.

-Some of the world’s leading companies and institutions have hired Mariana to share her transformative message with their workforce, such as: Microsoft; Nasdaq; Airbnb; UBS; Spotify, Citi Private Bank, LinkedIn, the World Health Organization and The United Nations.
+Some of the world’s leading companies and institutions have hired Mariana to share her transformative message with their workforce, such as: Deloitte, YouTube, Pepsico, P&G, Nasdaq, Airbnb, UBS, Spotify, Citi Private Bank, LinkedIn, the World Health Organization and The United Nations.

-The company was named among Hello Magazine’s ‘100 most powerful Latina businesses’ and entered into high-level partnerships with the American Latino Museum and Voto Latino to encourage Latinx representation, voter registration and participation.
+GoLike is managed by Mariana and her sister, Graciela.
+The sisters make it a priority to hire Latino talent, especially women.
+The venture was named among the ‘100 most powerful Latina businesses’ in the U.S. and entered into high-level partnerships with the American Latino Museum and Voto Latino to encourage Latino representation and participation.